oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 ```

 ## Verification
-Use the new user to access the new database.
+Access the new database with the new user.
 ```
 kubectl exec -it $POD_NAME -- mysql -u wluser1 -p -D domain1 -e "show tables;"
 ```